godotengine/godot-website/README.md

 ### Updating Godot download version

-When a new stable build of the engine is released, you need to update the number and date in the `data/_versions.yml` file.
-This looks like this:
+When a new stable build of the engine is released, you need to add its number and date to the `data/_versions.yml` file.
+It has several lists, one for each maintained major version of Godot.
+Pick the correct one, and **at the top of the list** add something similar to the following:

 ```
-# Godot download version
+  - name: "4.0.1"
-stable_version: "3.5.1"
+    flavor: "stable"
-stable_version_date: "28 September 2022"
+    release_date: "17 March 2023"
 ```

 After this change is merged and the website is built, everything referencing the engine version should be updated